Malta marks 5 years since journalist killed, seeks justice

 The government and opposition both welcomed Friday’s sentencing as a step forward, but said full justice still needed to be delivered.

-“Daphne still cannot write her blog, enjoy her children and grandchildren, potter in her garden or be with her loved ones,” the president of the EU Parliament, Roberta Metsola, wrote on social media.
+“Daphne still cannot write her blog, enjoy her children and grandchildren, potter in her garden or be with her loved ones,” European Parliament President Roberta Metsola wrote on social media.
 “Today is not justice, it is a small step.
 Now for those who ordered and paid for it, those who protected them and those who spent years doing everything imaginable to try to cover it up.”

-After the Mass, Sunday’s daylong commemoration also includes a silent gathering at the site of the bombing, an evening demonstration organized by civil society organizations calling for justice and a vigil at a makeshift memorial to her in front of Valletta’s law courts.

 There are other court cases currently under way in Maltese courts relating to the murder.